 Picking the right tool is only half the job.
 How you roll it out is what really makes or breaks the project.
 Here are a few things I learned along the way:

-2. Simulate everything before you activate.
-This is the most important step.
+Simulate everything before you activate.
+This is a vital step.
 A good platform will let you test your AI against your past ticket data.
-This shows you exactly how it would have answered thousands of real customer questions, so you know your resolution rate and can avoid any embarrassing mistakes when you flip the switch.
+This shows you exactly how it would have answered thousands of real customer questions, so you know your resolution rate and can avoid any mistakes when you flip the switch.

 The best AI agent for customer support works with you, not against you